 Concept map creation

-- Click on the Create button on the top-left corner of your dashboard and select Blank Concept Map
+Click on the Create button on the top-left corner of your Dashboard.

 - hit ENTER (insert topic) or TAB (insert subtopic)

 - click on the "+" button on the top toolbar

 - hover over a topic, and drag&drop the arrow located below its text

 - open the context menu on a topic (click on the white triangle from its top-right side)

 In a concept map, any connecting line between a parent topic and its child subtopics comes with a label, so the line will work as a relationship between the topic-subtopic.